bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 To use largest keys, just add in config :

     enhanced_memcached_hash_keys_with_md5 on;

-The enhanced memcached module will hash key with md5 algorithm before inserting into memcached, and before getting data from memcached.
+The enhanced memcached module will hash keys with md5 algorithm before inserting into memcached, and before getting data from memcached.

 Store data into memcached
 ===